gvwilson/thirdbit/src/fiction/santas/index.md

 I think a copy would just make me feel lonely."

-Before Finner could ask any of questions that prompted, the Elfabot pulled first one lever and then another.
+Before Finner could ask any of questions that prompted, Elfabot pulled first one lever and then another.
 The subway car vibrated faintly as the engine came to life.
 The robot slowly pressed a pedal down with a booted foot.
 At first nothing happened,